kiegroup/kie-docker-ci-images/README.md

 This project is used to achieve a lightweight continuous integration system for our daily development.
 It Dockerizes some KIE applications and runs them in a Docker containers.

 Project's modules are:
 * `kie-jboss-modules` - Generates and assemblies the MySQL and PostgreSQL database modules for WildFly
-* `kie-wb` - Builds and runs the `KIE Workbench` Docker image with latest build from master branch.
-* `kie-drools-wb` - Builds and runs the `KIE Drools Workbench` Docker image with latest build from master branch.
+* `business-central` - Builds and runs the `Business Central` Docker image with latest build from master branch.
 * `kie-server` - Builds and runs the `KIE Execution Server` Docker image with latest build from master branch.
 * `kie-artifacts` - Deploy all the Maven artifacts used for all the previous applications into an specified local filesystem path, were they can be later consumed